All Episodes

 How's things with you?

-Uh well outside of uh you know governmental issues, but that's another story entirely.
+No legitimate complaints outside of governmental issues, but that's another story entirely.

 Well, I will tell you.

-And and what part what part of revenue i they they're trying to replace the word taxes with revenue because they think revenue sounds sober and responsible, but without terrifying people that it just means they have to write a bigger check uh at the end of the year.
+And what part of revenue they're trying to replace the word taxes with revenue because they think revenue sounds sober and responsible, but without terrifying people that it just means they have to write a bigger check at the end of the year.

-Well, I I think it's more than that, even I I think that what they're trying to do is make the two terms interchangeable so that the future be populated by a public who thinks that the way out of economic despair is a beaver new taxes.
+I think that what they're trying to do is make the two terms interchangeable so that the future be populated by a public who thinks that the way out of economic despair is a bevy of new taxes.

 And they'll never even stop to think that cutting taxes would actually do more to alleviate economic woes.